boneskull/sync-monorepo-packages/README.md

 # sync-monorepo-packages

-> Synchronizes one or more fields between package.json files in a monorepo
+> Synchronizes package.json fields and arbitrary files in a monorepo

 ## Features